page contents Google

 “Boomers reinvent themselves over and over and hog all the benefits aimed for the rest of us.”

-On the other side of the generation gap, older people never did like you.
-Why?
+From the other side of the generation gap, older people never liked boomers of a certain stripe.

 They thought you were a public menace, a firebug, for burning bras and draft cards.